Joran577/mini_project/README.md

 Furthermore, the app allows the extracting of mario kart stats.
 The method created allows the ability to obtain the characters speed, based on the character name passed through the url.

+# Tfl API
+Te get the information of the train lines, go to the Tfl API ([here](https://api.tfl.gov.uk/)) and download it into a json file.

 # Setting up
 To begin, open the google cloud shell and create a directory where the app will live (e.g. mkdir ......).